BD-IATI/bd-iati.github.io/_development/sprint-3.md

 ## 4. Test import of basic data fields to the test AIMS system

-Once the user has established their preferences for field import, we can then proceed with importing those fields to the test AIMS system.
+Once the user has established their preferences for field import, we can then proceed with importing those fields to the **test** AIMS system.
+For the purposes of this sprint, we will only import the **title** and **description** from each project.

 The only mockup we have for this step is the button at the bottom of the "Review and adjust before import" step.
 We should also have some basic information provided back to the user about whether the import process was successful or not.